Skip to content Skip to footer

 • Appeals and Hearings: If your initial disability claim is denied, they can assist you in filing an appeal and walk you through navigating the appeals process.
 They will help gather additional evidence, prepare you for hearings or interviews as needed, and represent you during administrative law judge hearings or before the Appeals Council.

-• Physical Disabilities: such as musculoskeletal disorders, chronic pain, mobility impairments, spinal cord injuries, amputations, or neurological disorders.
+• Physical Disabilities: such as musculoskeletal disorders, chronic pain, mobility impairments, spinal cord injuries, amputations, reaching/handling limitations, and more.

 • Mental Health Disabilities: including depression, anxiety disorders, bipolar disorder, schizophrenia, post-traumatic stress disorder, or other psychiatric disorders.